 Based on this initial research the Foundation identified 3 areas where it could contribute to the development of STEM education for girls and women in Victoria:

-- The provision of scholarships that support quality students to continue their studies – the Foundation has re-established scholarships at the University of Melbourne to support young women undertaking a PhD in a STEM area.
+- The provision of scholarships that support quality students to continue their studies – the Foundation has re-established scholarships at the University of Melbourne to support young women undertaking postgraduate studies in a STEM area.

 - The improvement of teaching and learning in STEM subjects at the primary level – partnerships have been developed with Swinburne University, Deakin University and Primary Connections that are building resources for use at both the primary and middle years of schooling and the development of a professional learning program for primary teachers to build the understanding and confidence of